libvips/libvips/_posts/2023-10-10-What's-new-in-8.15.md

 paths.

 In 8.15, we've used [Highway](https://github.com/google/highway) to
-reimplement vector paths in many operation.
+reimplement vector paths in many operations.
 Highway is a C++ library with carefully-chosen functions that map well to CPU instructions without extensive compiler transformations.
 Highway supports five architectures, allowing our code to target various instruction sets, including those with 'scalable'